-    Actually, the bigger the shrimp colony, the safer they feel and more confident they act in the tank.
+Actually, the bigger the shrimp colony, the safer they feel and the more confident they act in the tank.

-In the natural environment, they are mostly nocturnal.
+In the natural environment, they are nocturnal.
 The pick of their activity starts at dusk and gradually stops before sunrise.
 This nocturnal behavior is mainly associated with attempting to avoid visual predators whilst feeding.

 Interesting fact: On a 24-h cycle, dusk is a period in which algae had maximum nutrients at the end of the photosynthetic period corresponding to profitable conditions for grazers to feed at the end of the light period.